 It has everything you’d expect from a movie about the Trojan War; King Agamemnon, Achilles, Paris, Helen of Troy, that wooden horse we already mentioned and the sacking of Troy itself (spoilers).
 But, it keeps it short and sweet.

-Looking for more fantasy-themed TV and movies?
-Check out this list of fantasy TV shows of 2019!
+Looking for more fantasy-themed fiction?
+Check out the best new fantasy books of 2019!

 Clash of the Titans